siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 ### Source
 Sources receive events via multiple transports and in various data formats, and direct them into streams for processing.

-A source configuration allows you to define a mapping in order to convert each incoming event from its native data format to a Siddhi event.
-When customizations to such mappings are not provided, Siddhi assumes that the arriving event adheres to the predefined format based on the stream definition and the configured message format.
+A source configuration allows to define a mapping in order to convert each incoming event from its native data format to a Siddhi event.
+When customizations to such mappings are not provided, Siddhi assumes that the arriving event adheres to the predefined format based on the stream definition and the configured message mapping type.

 **Purpose**

-Source provides a way to consume events from external systems using standard protocols, and converts them to adhere the associated stream for processing.
+Source provides a way to consume events from external systems and convert them to be processed by the associated stream.

 **Syntax**